 Both the American Cocker Spaniel and the English breed are very eager to please and quite adaptable, making them easy to train for field work, for showing, or simply for being our 'best friend'.

 Although there are similarities between the American breed and its English cousin, the head and skull are very different.

-The scull of the American dog is much more rounded, and its muzzle is broad and deep-set and is much shorter than the English Spaniel.
+The scull of the American Cocker Spaniel is much more rounded, and its muzzle is broad and deep-set and much shorter than the English Cocker.